How to display a computer image on a TV or Projector

 If you're connecting a laptop computer to a TV or a Projector you'll need to switch the video input on the Laptop before any display on the laptop will be shown on a projector or TV.
 The key sequence can vary depending on laptop; however, is often either: Fn + F3, F4, F5, F8, or F9.
 For example, pressing and holding Fn + F3 at the same time could switch between your laptop and external display.
 The function key will often be labeled as CRT/LCD or have a picture of a monitor on the key or close to the key.
-Additional help and information with switching the laptop display can also be found on the below link.
+Additional help and information with switching the laptop display can also be found on the link below.

 Finally, if you're connecting a computer to a TV make sure you're switching the TV to the correct input.
 For example, if you connected your computer to a VGA connection on the back of the computer you'll need to switch to the VGA or Computer Input before the computer display will be shown on your computer.